rutrum/rutrum.net/content/_index.md

 ## Why Rutrum?

 Rutrum was the name of my first world of warcraft character (that I made in 2008) and has since been my online alias.
-When I mistakenly named my github _rutrum_ instead of _davidpurdum_ many years ago, I felt like there was no turning back.
+When I mistakenly named my github _rutrum_ instead of _davidpurdum_ many years ago, there was no turning back.